 Kristín has been an Undergraduate Advising Director since 2010.
 Before that she was the Education Director for the National Science Foundation Research Center on Polymer Interfaces and Macromolecular Assemblies, a lecturer in the Stanford Biology department, and a postdoctoral scholar in Stanford’s Biology department.

 Current Role at Stanford

 PhD, University of Chicago, Molecular Genetics and Cell Biology

 MA, University of California, Berkeley, Zoology

-AB, University of California, Berkeley, Biochemistry
+BA, University of California, Berkeley, Biochemistry